Best smart countertop ovens of 2020

 The Amazon Smart Oven is a steal at just $250.
 Other countertop convection ovens on this list are much more expensive.
 The Amazon countertop oven comes with a free third-generation Echo Dot, which you'll need to connect it to Alexa for voice commands like "Alexa, preheat the oven to 350 degrees".

-The Amazon Smart Oven doesn't have smart food recognition, but it does have scan-to-cook for packaged foods (mostly from Amazon-owned Whole Foods) and great Alexa voice controls.
+The Amazon Smart Oven doesn't have smart food recognition, but this kitchen appliance does have scan-to-cook for packaged foods (mostly from Amazon-owned Whole Foods) and great Alexa voice controls.
 You can use Alexa to control over 30 preset cooking functions and more.

-This is the only countertop oven we tested that can also microwave, which means you won't have to clog up more space on your countertop with a second device.
+This is the only countertop oven we tested that can also serve as a countertop microwave oven, which means you won't have to clog up more space on your countertop with a second countertop device.
 You could easily throw out your old microwave oven and replace it with this multifunctional smart oven.
-You can also use it as a convection oven, food warmer and for air frying.
+You can also use it as a convection oven, a food warmer and for air frying.

-In our testing, the Amazon Smart Oven delivered great whole chickens, tasty air-fried fries and solid 1,000W microwaving power.
+In our testing, the Amazon Smart Oven has the cooking capacity to deliver great whole chickens, tasty air-fried French fries and solid 1,000-watt microwaving power.
 For all those reasons, this smart oven is the most capable we tested and our top recommendation for a countertop oven.
 Read our Amazon Smart Oven review.

 The $299 Tovala Smart Oven is built around Tovala's chef-curated meal kits.
 Those meal kits are pricey at $12 per serving, but you can purchase the oven without the meals and still get plenty of use out of it.